 - You cannot walk without pain if you are suffering from a torn ligament in your ankle.

-- A torn ligament often causes swelling in the injured foot and is very painful.
+- It often causes swelling in the injured foot and is very painful.

 How Does a Torn Ligament Feel?

-- Generally, you feel pain, swelling, and bruising in the affected area.
+- You may feel pain, swelling, and bruising in the affected area.

 - The joint may not be able to carry weight.

 - The intensity of these symptoms will depend on the ligament, whether it is overextended or torn.